 Using an iPhone or iPad?
 You’ll find controls baked into the settings on your device as well.

 You’ll want to open up Settings.
 From there, you’ll want to tap iTunes & App Store followed by Automatic Downloads.
 Apple breaks things down a little differently, but you can still achieve the same result.

 You should find four toggles at the top of your screen.
 If you disable the top three, you’ll need to manually trigger downloading of any music, apps or books that you purchase on iTunes or through the App Store.
 This mostly depends on your personal preferences.

-The big data culprit in most cases is updates.
+Updates are the big data culprit in most cases.
 Toggling this will eliminate automatic app updates completely.

 If you’d like to still enjoy the convenience of automatic updates, but only use your Wi-Fi connection, go back one screen to the iTunes & App Store page and scroll down until you see Use Cellular Data.
 Toggle this setting off and you won’t have to worry about your phone blowing through your data every time that Candy Crush pushes an update.